hfchen20/foamMooring/docs/installation.md

 git clone https://gitlab.com/hfchen20/foamMooring.git
 cd foamMooring
 ```
-- Run Allwmake.
+- Run `Allwmake`.
 Upon successful compilation, there should be at least two libraries, `libsixDoFMooring.so` and `librigidBodyMooring.so`, in `$FOAM_USER_LIBBIN`.
 ```
 ./Allwmake
 ```

-- If there is difficulty in compiling MAP++ and map3R (quasi-static mooring code), you could remove or comment out the corresponding entries in the Make files.
+- You can selectively compile part of the library.
+If there is difficulty in compiling MAP++ and map3R (quasi-static mooring code),  you could skip compiling MAP++ in `Allwmake` and remove/comment out the corresponding entries in the Make files.

 For `Make/files``, remove
 ```